Sych1219/civic-app/design_docs/web-page-to-request.md

 - `httpMethod`: enum GET/POST/PUT/PATCH/DELETE (LLM prompt should default to GET).
 - `headers`: array of `{key,value}`; sensitive values (API keys) masked in UI logs but stored encrypted by backend.
 - `queryParams` / `bodyParams` share schema: `key`, `type` (STRING, INTEGER, FLOAT, BOOLEAN, OBJECT, ARRAY), `description`, optional `exampleValue`, optional recursive `children` for nested structures.
+  Only include `children` when the `type` is `OBJECT` and it actually has nested fields; otherwise omit the `children` property entirely so primitives and empty objects never serialize `"children": []`.
+  When an endpoint has no query or body parameters, omit the corresponding field rather than emitting an empty list—`queryParams`/`bodyParams` must either contain at least one entry or be absent.
 - `description`: short summary (<200 chars) of API purpose.

 ## 7. Prompt Strategy